 The characteristics of a blog post are related to the purpose of a blog that I find most helpful–a blog is a part of a conversation.

 (You can find some more great definitions of a blog in this post from Problogger).

 Keeping in mind a blog as a conversation here are some characteristics of blogs:

 - Conversational language.
 Conversational language is rapidly becoming the language of business, and it’s about time too.
 It’s much more user-friendly than the more formal “legalese” that is replacing.
-However, the language used in a blog can be the most casual of all.
-Blog posts are frequently addressed directly to “you,” the reader and invite reader participation, which brings me to the next point.
+However, the language used in a blog is the most casual of all.
+Blog posts are often addressed directly to “you,” the reader, and invite reader participation… which brings me to the next point.

 - Comments.
 Yes, I know that there are some so-called “blogs” where comments have been turned off, but given the conversational nature of a blog I see little point in that.
 Most blogs do allow for and even encourage reader comments.
 The most successful blog posts that I’ve seen are ones where the comments contain nearly as much information as the post itself.

 - Opinionated.
 Finally, blog posts often contain the author’s opinion.
 In fact, many readers have told me that it’s the opinion part of the post, my own synthesis and response to the information that I present, that they find to be the most interesting and useful.

 Of course, these characteristics are generalizations.
 While you may be able to point to one or more specific blogs that defy these conventions, they do fit most blogs.

 Articles stand in contrast to blog posts because their main function is to convey information.
 Although an article may sometimes seek to sway the reader’s opinion or move them to action–most often the purpose of an article is simply to report news or facts.